 Tuition and Fees

-Students may purchase blocks of meals through our Wildcat Meals plan.
-Wildcat meals may be used at any time and as many times as the student wishes during the academic year.
-Meals are bought in blocks and can be purchased at your campus dining facility.
+Students may purchase blocks of meals through our Wildcat Meal plan.
+Wildcat Meals may be used at any time and as many times as the student wishes during the academic year.
+Meal blocks can be purchased at the student's campus dining facility.

 Reservation Fee and Other Fees

-This nonrefundable fee, which is uniformly charged, is required of all new students for orientation and term start activities.
+This nonrefundable fee, which is uniformly charged, is required of all new students for orientation, testing and term start activities.
 It is charged to students who start during the fall, winter or spring term.

 Medical Health Coverage While Enrolled

-All registered undergraduate day students, both domestic and international; all students enrolled in the physician assistant degree program; and all international graduate and doctoral students attending Johnson & Wales University are required to have health insurance coverage that is accepted in the United States.
+All registered undergraduate day students, both domestic and international; all students enrolled in the physician assistant degree program; and all international graduate and doctoral students attending Johnson & Wales University are required to have health insurance coverage that is accepted in the United States as well as the state in which they are attending Johnson & Wales University.
 If students have health insurance coverage through other means (i.e., parent’s health insurance or an employer program), they do not have to enroll in the Johnson & Wales student health insurance plan.
 They can opt out of/waive the university plan by submitting the online waiver form to demonstrate evidence of coverage.
 A new waiver form must be submitted each academic year.
 Students who are required to have health insurance and do not waive the Johnson & Wales University plan will be charged for it.
-The online waiver form and details of the plan, including the full brochure and benefit flyer, can be found on the Health Services page of the JWU website.
+The online waiver form and details of the plan, including the full brochure and benefit flyer, can be found through Health Services.

 The following tuition and fees schedules are effective for the 2017–18 academic year for programs at the Providence, North Miami and Denver campuses.
 Tuition and fees are subject to change annually.